jgs-developer/ghidra-binary-analysis-lab/4_binary_analysis/README.md

 These tools allow analysts to explore how the executable works internally and understand the logic of the program.

-The binary is now fully loaded and analyzed, allowing deeper reverse engineering and inspection of the program structure.
+Ghidra automatically analyzed the imported ELF executable, identifying its architecture, program sections, functions, external library references and generating a disassembly view that allows the internal logic of the program to be inspected.